After School Academy

 CyberPatriot is a national youth cyber education program created in the United States to help direct students toward careers in cybersecurity or other science, technology, engineering, and mathematics disciplines.
 The program was created by the Air Force Association (AFA).
 It features the annual National Youth Cyber Defense Competition for high school and middle school students.
 It is similar to its collegiate counterpart, the Collegiate Cyber Defense Competition (CCDC), especially at the CyberPatriot National Finals Competition.

-DECA Competitions
+DECA

 Grade Level: 9th to 12th